vadimgierko/todo-app/README.md

 Basic Todo PWA App built using React, Redux, React Router, MUI, Firebase & deployed with GitHub Pages.

+You can download the app on your device from here: https://vadimgierko.github.io/todo-app/.
+If you're using Google Chrome, navigate to https://vadimgierko.github.io/todo-app/.
+New “install” icon will appear on the url right-hand side.
+The install icon looks like an ‘install icon’ symbol inside a computer screen icon, usually to the left of the share this page icon.
+Install may be accessed by tapping or clicking the install icon.

 This app is generated from my [vadimgierko/react-redux-router-firebase-auth-rtdb-crud-mui-app template](https://github.com/vadimgierko/react-redux-router-firebase-auth-rtdb-crud-mui-app#readme).

 ## Features